Anastasia Vedyakova: Professional Activities

+In 2024, Anastasia Vedyakova was awarded the Medal of Merit for Science and Education (France).

+November 2024, the album ”The Fury” by Antonio Vergara, for whom Anastasia recorded her violin, became Grammy(r) nominated in the category ”Best Contemporary Blues Album”.

 Performances

-She is the first performer of the music by Jan Tamzejian, Tayren Ben-Abraham, Jay Reise, Colette Mourey, András Derecskei, Nadeem Majdalany, Wajdi About Diab.
+She is the first performer of the music by Jan Tamzejian, Tayren Ben-Abraham, Jay Reise, Colette Mourey, András Derecskei, Nadeem Majdalany, Wajdi About Diab, Faraj Garayev.

 2019, she had a solo recital together with Simon Smith during the Saint-Petersburg International Cultural Forum.

 Vedyakova has given performances at the Moscow Conservatory halls, Zaryadye Hall, and the Evangelical Lutheran Cathedral.